10 creative Bible

 After reading Gospel of John, move on to the other gospels –

-Matthew, Mark or Luke.
+Matthew, Mark and Luke.
 Next read Philippians, Ephesians and Colossians, which provide practical encouragement and instruction for living the Christian life.

 Next Romans is jam-packed with essential doctrine.
 Genesis explains how everything began.
 Psalms is filled with heartfelt prayers that offer encouragement for every season of life.